johan-ekman/learning_python/README.md

 ### 1. Install Anaconda

-The best way to quickly get into the course is to download [the Anaconda software package](https://www.anaconda.com/products/individual#Downloads).
+The best way to quickly get into the course is to download the Anaconda software package ([follow this link](https://www.anaconda.com/products/individual#Downloads)).
 By using Anaconda, you can be sure you get all Jupyter installations needed to run the course notebook.
 For Max OS, you get to choose between command line installation and the graphical installer.
-For beginners, the graphical installer is recommended!
+For beginners, the graphical installer is recommended.

+When you click on your choice of installer, you will get a pop-up window to register to Anaconda Nucleus.
+This service is not mandatory to run Anaconda, and it is a requirement to proceed with this course.
+If you don't want this service, just ignore it.

 If you run into problems installing Anaconda, [check this guide](https://docs.anaconda.com/anaconda/install/).